Dev guideRecipesAPI ReferenceChangelog

 Dev guide

-Quick start guide: Next.js/React
+Quick start guide: Next.js and React

 Prerequisites

-Before you begin, ensure that you have:
+Before you begin, ensure you have the following:

-• Node.js (v18 or higher)
+• Node.js (v18 or higher).

-• An Optimizely CMS SaaS instance
+• An Optimizely CMS (SaaS) instance.

-• API key and Optimizely Graph endpoint
+• API key and Optimizely Graph endpoint.

-1. Create a Next.js project
+Create a Next.js project

 npx create-next-app@latest my-saas-cms-site